Canadian tour of St. Francis Xavier’s arm stops in Saskatoon - Saskatoon | Globalnews.ca

 READ MORE: Centuries-old relic of St. Francis attracts hundreds in Kingston

-Nationally, upwards of 100,000 are expected to view the arm and hand in the month of January, on a one month tour across 15 Canadian cities.
+Nationally, upwards of 100,000 are expected to view the arm and hand in January during a one month tour across 15 Canadian cities.

 The Archdiocese of Ottawa, the Jesuits in Canada and Catholic Christian Outreach (CCO) collaborated for the national tour.